Documentation-Pro/react-calendar.github.io/docs/pages/setup.md

     Indicates additional information or tips. -->

 !!! success
-    You have successfully intergrated react calendar with react application.
+    You have successfully integrated react calendar with react application.

   You should now have a working React Calendar in your React Application.
 Great work!